alizahai/Hybrid-Control-SelfDriving-System/README.md

 - Distance estimation uses apparent bounding box size, not a depth sensor.
   Results are approximate and may be less accurate for very tall objects like trucks.
-- The system was tested under daytime, dry conditions.
-Performance under rain, night, or harsh lighting has not been evaluated.
+- The system has not been tested during night.
 - Wide roads where boundaries appear at shallow angles may fall outside the slope filter and go undetected.